Non-Markovian dynamics of the giant atom beyond the rotating-wave approximation: Multi-phonon regime

 We now turn to the role of stronger coupling.
 The atom-bath coupling strength $\eta$ enters the BCF \eqref{eq:bcf_GA_OhmicSD} merely as a prefactor.
 Greater $\eta$-values thus result in a higher number of more pronounced revivals in both excitation and coherence, but with a faster decay of each such revival.
-This is illustrated in Fig.~\ref{fig:pb_coh_diff_methods}(b) and (d), which display the evolution of both quantities for a five times stronger coupling than in (a) and (c).
-Remarkably, in the low-temperature regime, we not only observe the clearest non-Markovian features, but also the onset of systematic deviations from the equilibration to a diagonal Gibbs state with respect to the bare atom Hamiltonian.
-Indeed, the strong-coupling regime can result in corrections described by the Hamiltonian of mean force \cite{Hanggi2009,Rivas2020}.
-In our case of moderately strong coupling, this behavior can be confirmed by explicitly computing the mean-force Hamiltonian using a perturbative expansion; see App.~\ref{app:cal_mean_force_Hamiltonian}.
-At zero temperature, we even find a residual amount of coherence that persists over long times, which we attribute to the partial localization of the emitted phonons around the atom due to interference between the two coupling points.
-At sufficiently strong coupling, these phonons can sustain a repeated coherent interaction with the atom, thereby forming a long-lived bound state between the atom and the SAW continuum with a finite amount of excitation and coherence in the atom.
-It was shown before that such bound states can even form in the weak-coupling limit when there are three or more coupling points to the waveguide \cite{Guo2020}.
-Here we find that at stronger coupling, a long-lived state may appear even for two contact points only.
+This is illustrated in Fig.~\ref{fig:pb_coh_diff_eta}(b) and (d), which display the evolution of both quantities for a five times stronger coupling than in (a) and (c).
+Overall, these results indicate that stronger coupling enhances non-Markovian memory effects by reinforcing the time-delayed feedback between the system and its environment.
+Remarkably, at zero temperature, we not only observe the clearest non-Markovian features, but also the onset of systematic deviations from the equilibration to a diagonal Gibbs state with respect to the bare atom Hamiltonian.
+At finite temperatures, the steady-state populations still deviate slightly from the corresponding Gibbs values (dashed lines), while the coherences vanish in the parameter regimes considered here.
+Thus, although delayed feedback produces pronounced transient non-Markovian revivals, it does not by itself generate steady coherence in the present two-level giant-atom setup.
+Steady-state coherence may nevertheless be engineered in suitably designed environment, for example through tailored system-bath coupling structures \cite{Guarnieri2018, Purkayastha2020}.
+The observed population deviations are consistent with the expectation that equilibrium properties are modified by system–bath correlations and can be described by the Hamiltonian of mean force \cite{Hanggi2009,Rivas2020}.
+For our moderate coupling strengths, we could confirm this behavior by computing the mean-force Hamiltonian using a perturbative expansion; see App.~\ref{app:cal_mean_force_Hamiltonian} for details.
+Table~\ref{tab:thermal_population} compares the excited-state populations of the giant atom predicted by the second-order mean-force Hamiltonian ($P_{ee}^*$) with those obtained from HEOM ($P_{ee}$) in the stationary regime, as well as with the Gibbs-state population of the bare system Hamiltonian ($P_{ee}^{th}$) at various temperatures.
+At finite temperatures, the second-order mean-force Hamiltonian yields excited-state populations that almost exactly coincide with the HEOM results, whereas the corresponding Gibbs-state values exhibit a small deviation.
+In the zero-temperature limit, the second-order mean-force Hamiltonian no longer provides quantitatively reliable predictions.